hirotom/gettingandcleaningdata/README.md

 * Columns 529,530 contained fBodyBodyGyroMag (mean(),std())
 * Columns 542,543 contained fBodyBodyGyroJerkMag (mean(),std())

 ###6.
 Calculate the average of the subset data, sort, and output to text file
+* Used aggregate() to calculate the mean grouped by activity name and subject id.
+* Sorted the output by activity name, then by subject_id using order()
+* Output data using write.table() to file "tidydata_out.txt"